immerse-ucsb/immerse-ucsb.github.io/pre-training.md

 Synchronous Activity:

--   Practice with GitHub and RStudio to create repositories
+-   Practice with GitHub and RStudio to create project repositories
 -   Working in pairs, practice techniques to safely collaborate on a script, then create and resolve a merge conflict
 -   Work with git in the Terminal/command line
 -   Discuss features of GitHub to effectively collaborate and communicate your science